 It’s also worth asking about dual-fuel tariffs, where your gas and electricity both come from one supplier.
 These can be cheaper – but check it against the price of sourcing them separately.

-‘As a rule, it is better to stay on a default or variable tariff than opt for a fixed rate alternative at present,’ says Alex Hasty.
-‘As you will fall under the protection of Ofgem’s energy price cap.
+‘As a rule, it is better to stay on a default or variable tariff than opt for a fixed rate alternative at present,' says Alex from comparethemarket.com.
+'As you will fall under the protection of Ofgem’s energy price cap.
 We have decided to show all available tariffs on our website, including those you cannot switch to via comparethemarket.com.
 This enables people to compare a range of prices relative to their current situation.
-Keep an active watch on Ofgem’s next price cap adjustment, which will be announced at the beginning of February 2022.
-It is predicted to rise again which could further impact energy bills from the start of April 2022.’
+Keep an active watch on Ofgem’s next price cap adjustment.'

 4. Ask to be put on a meter

 Rather than dread a regular bill, you can ask to have a meter fitted.
 There are two types.

 - Pay-as-you-go smart meters that show how much you’re spending and can be topped up in advance (or paid by Direct Debit).

 - Prepayment meters are usually topped up with credit bought at a local shop or online.